Breaking boundaries: extending the orbit-averaged Fokker-Planck equation inside the loss cone

-where $\Theta$ is the Heaviside step function, that is unity when its argument is positive, and vanishes otherwise.
-The boundary conditions of the problem are: Dirichlet with $n=0$ at $E=0$ and $E\to-\infty$; reflective with $\F_\R=0$ at $\R = 0$ and $\R = 1$.
+In the Appendix we apply this expression in the context of Monte Carlo approaches to the OAFPE \citep{sariTidalDisruptionEvents2019, qunbarEnhancedExtremeMass2023} to account for the loss cone when relaxation changes angular momentum on timescales shorter than $P$.
+This expression depends only on $E$ and $\R$, and appears as an additional \textit{sink term} in the OAFPE.
+The BCs for an isolated system are: $\F_E=0$ at $E=0$ and $E\to-\infty$, and $\F_\R=0$ at $\R = 0$ and $\R = 1$.
 Adding the initial conditions, relaxation in the presence of the loss cone is formulated as a \textit{reaction-diffusion system}, a problem often appearing in the context of chemical and biological models \citep[e.g.][]{kolomgorovStudyDiffusionEquation1937}.
+In this form, relaxation and disruptions are included through separate, independent terms; instead, classical loss cone BCs must consider relaxation to model disruptions.

-\paragraph{Relaxed profile inside the loss cone and distribution at disruption.} Focusing on very eccentric orbits, as loss cone orbits typically are \citep{cohnStellarDistributionBlack1978}, the density flux in energy $\F_E$ is small and close to uniform in $E$, and the flux $\F_\R$ is contributed mainly by the term proportional to $\partial_\R \F$
+\paragraph{Steady-state, nearly radial limit.} To test the new formulation of the problem, we address the simplified problem to find the steady distribution of loss cone orbits, following \citetalias{cohnStellarDistributionBlack1978}.
+For small $\R$